30 June 2025

 The FARs are marked “only revolutionary change matters”

-On those terms I am pretty much a leftist, given our multifaceted institutional crisis … though I suffer a skull-splitting hangover of progressive engagement with the cut-and-thrust of politics within existing institutions.
+On those terms I am pretty much a leftist.
+(Though I find I cannot completely let go of progressive engagement with the cut-and-thrust of politics within existing institutions.)

-We must ask pointed questions about the paradoxes of the history of libdem — the Declaration was an instrument of people securing an order of brutal racist colonial exploitation! — but its libdem liberalism does not include capitalism because industrial capitalism had not yet been invented.
-Capitalism emerges together with the libdem order emergent in the wake of the American Revolution and the various Revolutions Of 1848 in Europe, but these are not just all the same thing.
+The history of libdem compels pointed questions.
+The Declaration was, paradoxically, an instrument of people securing an order of brutal racist colonial exploitation.
+But libdem is not defined by capitalism.
+When the Declaration was written, industrial capitalism had not yet been invented!
+Capitalism emerged together with the libdem order emergent in the wake of the American Revolution and the various Revolutions Of 1848 in Europe.
+The two are entangled in history, but are not simply the same thing.
 Claiming that capitalism is definitional to liberalism is just plain wrong.

 Understanding fascism